-All appointments to the committees are agreed by the Chairman.
+Typically, all appointments to the committees are agreed by the Chair and the Board in consensus.
+Given the current position whereby there has been no formal appointment of a Chair by TEO, Board members agreed the membership of the respective committees.
 Members are provided with the terms of reference of the committee.